sonishsinghal/react-native-todo-app/readme.md

 OR

-2- Scan this Qr code in expo app
+2- Scan this Qr code in expo app <br />
 ![expo qr code](assets/qrcode.png "todo app")

 OR